dmuth/is-peco-okay/hugo/content/about.md

 - [FastAPI Httpbin](https://httpbin.dmuth.org/) - HTTP endpoints for testing.
 Built with FastAPI.
 - [Is SEPTA F\*cked?](https://www.isseptafucked.com/) - Like this site.
 But for SEPTA.
 With 100% more profanity.
 - [SEPTA Stats](https://septastats.com/) - Stats on Philadelphia Public Transit with 100% less profanity.
-- [Splunk Lab](https://github.com/dmuth/splunk-lab) - Stand up a Splunk instance in 30 seconds
+- [Splunk Lab](https://github.com/dmuth/splunk-lab) - Stand up a Splunk instance in 30 seconds.
-- [Tarsplit](https://github.com/dmuth/tarsplit) - Split a tarball on file boundaries
+- [Tarsplit](https://github.com/dmuth/tarsplit) - Split a tarball on file boundaries.
+- [Grafana Network Monitor](https://github.com/dmuth/grafana-network-monitor) - A quick and dirty collection of scripts and dashboards I built to monitor my home's Internet connectivity by pinging multiple hosts on the Internet.
 - ...or just [poke around my GitHub](https://github.com/dmuth)